Health and Nutrition Sciences, B.A.

 Student Learning Outcomes

-Goal 1: Mastered relevant knowledge.
-This knowledge includes the biological, social, and environmental aspects of health and nutrition
+Goal 1: Students will master the relevant knowledge in the biological, social and environmental aspects of health and nutrition sciences.

-Goal 2: Acquired the ability to perform pertinent tasks.
-These tasks include the analytic and communication skills and techniques needed to function successfully as health and nutrition professionals.
+Goal 2: Students will develop analytical and communication skills needed to function successfully as health and nutrition professionals.

-Goal 3: Incorporated appropriate values.
-These values include a commitment to science and fostering equity in the work of health and nutrition professionals.
+Goal 3: Students will incorporate a commitment to science and foster equity in the work of health and nutrition professionals.

 Degree Maps